AZ-Wish/AZ-WishList/README.md

 - Browse to the URL of your Amazon WishList page:
   - https://www.amazon.es/gp/registry/wishlist

 Include hot-reload even in the current running Chrome extension.

-Most of the changes works refreshing the browser page some source files requires refreshing the extension using the cycle icon in the extension page ( chrome://extensions/ )
+*Note* Most of the changes works refreshing the browser page some source files (like content-script.js) requires refreshing the extension using the cycle icon in the extension page ( chrome://extensions/ )

 ### Build the Chrome extension for preproduction and production
 ```bash